This post may contain affiliate or sponsored links. Please read our disclosure policy.

 You for sure can.
 It’s safe to do so and better than throwing away leftovers.
 However, the dumplings will mostly disintegrate into the stew…making it a thick, starchy stew.
 From my experience, it doesn’t taste bad but it’s definitely not the same texture you think of.

-How to Reheat Frozen Chicken and Dumplings
+How to Reheat from Frozen

 How you reheat frozen chicken and dumplings depends on how you froze it.
 Here are two methods:

-Method 1 (Uncooked): If your meal was frozen before cooking, then thaw completely in the refrigerator or using the defrost setting on the microwave.
+Method 1 (Uncooked): If your meal was frozen before cooking, then thaw completely in the refrigerator or use the defrost setting on the microwave.
 Cook according to the recipe instructions, using the dry mix to make the dumplings at the end of the cook time.

 Method 2 (Fully Cooked): To reheat fully cooked, frozen chicken and dumplings, first thaw the meal in the refrigerator overnight.
 If you’re in a pinch, you can use the defrost setting on the microwave.
 Then, warm the meal in:

-1) A pot over medium low heat on the stove, stirring frequently,
+1) A pot over medium-low heat on the stove, stirring frequently,

-2) A microwave-safe bowl in the microwave in 1 minute increments, stirring in between, or
+2) A microwave-safe bowl in the microwave in 1-minute increments, stirring in between, or

 3) The slow cooker over Low heat until warm, about 1-2 hours.